houminz/6.828/lab1/README.md

   - In the call to `cprintf()`, to what does fmt point?
 To what does ap point?
   - List (in order of execution) each call to cons_putc, va_arg, and vcprintf.
 For cons_putc, list its argument as well.
 For va_arg, list what ap points to before and after the call.
 For vcprintf list the values of its two arguments.

+In the call to cprintf(), fmt point to the format string of its arguments, ap points to the variable arguments after fmt.

-> 4. Run the following code.
+> Q. Run the following code.

 ```c
     unsigned int i = 0x00646c72;